PercySpecter/PercySpecter/README.md

     <img src="https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/271_Quora_logo-64.png">
   </a>
 </p>

+🔭 I’m currently working on ...
+---
+[Vaccination Slot Finder](https://percyspecter.github.io/covid-vaccination-slot-finder/) <-- I made this webpage to avoid manually searching for free vaccination slots on the CoWIN website.
+Feel free to use it if you find it helpful or are just as lazy as I am😅
 <!--
 **PercySpecter/PercySpecter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.